ufvceiec/EEGRAPH/CONTRIBUTING.md

 * Consider if its necessary in the library.

 ## :beetle: Filing a bug report
 If you find some sort of bug, problem or something that should be updated.
-Please first search the open [issues](https://github.com/ufvceiec/EEGRAPH/issues) to see if someone has already reported the issues.
+Please first search the open [issues](https://github.com/ufvceiec/EEGRAPH/issues) to see if someone has already reported the issue.

 If its something new, please file a bug report on the repository [issue](https://github.com/ufvceiec/EEGRAPH/issues) section to let us know.
 Be as detailed as posible, and be ready to give us some feedback if needed.
 Make sure to: